List of PFC Botev Plovdiv seasons

 PFC Botev Plovdiv (Bulgarian: „Ботев“ Пловдив), commonly referred to as Botev Plovdiv or simply Botev, is a Bulgarian professional association football club based in Plovdiv, Bulgaria, that currently competes in the Bulgarian Parva Liga, the top flight of Bulgarian football.
 Founded on 11 March 1912, it is the country's oldest active football club.

-This is a list of the Botev Plovdiv's achievements in major competitions in Bulgarian and European football.
+This is a list of Botev Plovdiv's achievements in major competitions in Bulgarian and European football.
 It covers all seasons from 1924 (the beginning of competitive football in Bulgaria), to the most recent completed season.

-The club has won 2 Bulgarian Championships, 6 Plovdiv City Championships, 3 Bulgarian Cups, 1 Bulgarian Supercup and 1 Balkans Cup.
+The club has won 2 Bulgarian Championships, 6 Plovdiv City Championships, 4 Bulgarian Cups, 1 Bulgarian Supercup and 1 Balkans Cup.